nodejs/node/doc/api/esm.md

 #### Overriding loader

-The above two loaders hooked into the "load" phase of the module loader.
-This loader hooks into the "resolution" phase.
-This loader reads an `overrides.json` file that specifies which specifiers to override to another url.
+The previous two loaders defined `load` hooks.
+This is an example of a loader that does its work via the `resolve` hook.
+This loader reads an `overrides.json` file that specifies which specifiers to override to another URL.

 ```js
 // overriding-loader.js